h43lb1t0/SD-WebUI-BatchCheckpointPrompt/HelpBatchCheckpointsPrompt.md

 ## save
 You can save the state.
 Use a unique name for this.
 I.e. no duplicate names.
 Press the 💾 button to save.
+To overwrite a saved state, check the `Overwrite existing save` checkbox and press the 💾 button.
+To append to a saved state, check the `append existing save` checkbox and press the 💾 button.

 ### load
 To reload a saved state, select it from the drop-down menu and press the 📒 button.
 This is a multiple selection menu, but only the first selection is taken into account.